sigasi/sigasi_insights/content/manual/views.md

 view.
 If you right-click a file, you see the *context menu* which offers extra commands.

-You can customize the behavior of the **Project Explorer** view in ways that can be particularly handy for large projects.
+You can customize the behavior of the **Project Explorer** View in ways that can be particularly handy for large projects.
 For example, if you click the **Link with Editor** icon
 ![](/img/icons/linkprojectexplorer.png) , the Project Explorer